webbycrown/orion-statamic-theme/README.md

 # Orion - Statamic Starter Kit

-At Orion Construction, we believe in delivering excellence in every project we undertake.
+At Orion Statamic, we believe in delivering excellence in every project we undertake.
 Our commitment to quality, innovation, and sustainability sets us apart as a leader in the construction industry.

 ## Pages of Orion